Why do personal trainers need insurance?

 Do personal trainers need insurance for training clients outdoors?

 Your PT insurance package may cover you wherever you train your clients, since it can be tailored to your circumstances.
-Therefore, if you coach clients in outdoor public spaces, such as parks or playing fields, you will be able to include a public liability policy which may provide cover if a member of the public trips on a skipping rope.
-Equipment insurance could ensure your kit is also covered if damaged.
+Therefore, if you coach clients in outdoor public spaces, such as parks or playing fields, you will be able to include a combined professional, treatment and public liability policy which may provide cover if a member of the public trips on a skipping rope.
+Equipment insurance could help ensure your kit is also covered if damaged.

 What insurance do I need for my personal training equipment?

 Without your equipment, from medicine balls to resistance bands, you’re unable to carry out your job properly or provide the best service.
-This is why it could be a good idea to cover your kit with a portable equipment insurance policy so items can be quickly replaced or repaired.
+This is why it could be useful to cover your kit with a portable equipment insurance policy so items can be quickly replaced or repaired.

 Related articles and guides